andrewargatkiny/contests/README.md

 ## 4) [Kaggle Sber's Friends Dialogues Classification Challenge](Kaggle%20Sber's%20Friends%20Dialogues%20Classification%20Challenge/)

-$1^{st}$ place.
-The task was to learn to classify which character of "Friends" TV series a line of dialogue belongs to given scripts automatically translated to Russian.
+1<sup>st</sup> place.
+I was NLP task to classify which character of "Friends" TV series a line of dialogue belongs to given scripts automatically translated to Russian.

 I used BERT model pretrained on Russian language with some tricks.
+Interestingly, almost pure baseline model turned out to be the best.
+But I also deployed numerous approaches including backtranslations, augmentations and architectural tweaks.
+Sometimes baseline is all you need!

+Another important implication of this contest is analysis of degradation/improvements in performance of the model in relation to information loss due to machine translation in style-dependent NLP tasks.

-More info in repo.
+More info in the repo.